info201a-w21/covid-unemployment/README.md

 **What data-driven questions do you hope to answer about this domain (share at least 3)?**

 1. Which race/groups of people are most unemployed during the pandemic?
+2. Which month(s) have the highest death rates?
-2. When was unemployment at its highest during the pandemic?
+3. When was unemployment at its highest during the pandemic?
-3. Which quarter experienced the greatest decrease in the total working age population (15-64)?

-[ REVISE BELOW!!! ]

 # **DATA 1:** Google Search Trends